 Fees: For Indians – INR 80 /- per person; for Foreign Nationals – INR 470 /- per person and for Video Camera – INR 400 /-.

 Mount Abu is a hill station rich in biodiversity comprising of the sub-tropical thorn forests in its foothills.
 Many herbal medicinal plants are abundantly found here.
 Tourists can view a large variety of Orchids as well.
-The southern-western part of this park is rich in the bamboo forests.
-Rich haul of fauna finds place in Mount Abu Wildlife Sanctuary.
+The southern-western part of this park is rich in bamboo forests.
+Rich haul of fauna finds a place in Mount Abu Wildlife Sanctuary.
 Most endangered species of Jackals and Hyena are also found here.
 Apart from these two species, a large variety of animals like Hedgehog, Indian Fox, common langoor, Mongoose and Wild Boar are abundantly found here.
+The captivating Mount Abu Wildlife Sanctuary is one of the best places to visit in Mount Abu, Rajasthan.

 Fees: Jeep safari service is available for tourists convenience.
 The safari ride costs upwards of INR 300 per person and takes 3 to 4 hours to complete.